A Guide to the STAR Reading Test for 3rd and 4th Grade 2023

 Ask the child what they found the most challenging about the test, or what they learned.
 The teacher will share the test results with you and explain how your child did compared to their peers and what direction you can take to improve your child's reading ability.

 You will need to discuss the results with the child as well.
-Third and 4th graders do not yet comprehend the full purpose of the testing, so make sure to explain to your child what the results mean in terms they can understand.
+3rd and 4th graders do not yet comprehend the full purpose of the testing, so make sure to explain to your child what the results mean in terms they can understand.

 Don't forget to point out the areas in which they have excelled, then proceed onto the ones that can be improved.